Great Green Wall (China): Individual efforts

 Yin Yuzhen planted trees to rehabilitate the desolate environment in the Uxin Banner of China's semi-arid western landscape.
 Yin's afforestation efforts have been recognized by individuals such as Chinese Communist Party general secretary Xi Jinping, who, during the 2020 National People's Congress, described the actions of those such as Yin as a remarkable achievement and an overall improvement of the ecology in China.

+Similarly, Li Yunsheng has pioneered efforts to reforest the area around Matou Mountain in Youyu county of Shanxi.
+Youyu now has a forest containing over 130 million trees.

 Sand-plus-solar anti-desertification

 China has been increasingly installing solar farms in its desert regions including Kubuqi Desert as part of efforts to combat desertification.
-Listed in its renewable energy plan for 2021 to 2025, China has called for the “large-scale development” of its sand-plus-solar anti-desertification method, a strategy that Beijing began promoting around 2023.
-Solar farms in desert areas contribute to China’s renewable energy capacity while also helping to stabilize the landscape.
+Listed in its renewable energy plan for 2021 to 2025, China has called for the "large-scale development" of its sand-plus-solar anti-desertification method, a strategy that Beijing began promoting around 2023.
+Solar farms in desert areas contribute to China's renewable energy capacity while also helping to stabilize the landscape.
 The shade provided by the solar panels reduces the harsh impact of the sun on the soil, creating more favorable conditions for vegetation to grow.
 In some instances, grass has started to grow beneath the panels, which aids in reducing soil erosion and supporting the local ecosystem.

 Additionally, solar panels have been documented to lower wind speeds at ground level, helping to prevent the movement of sand dunes and minimizing dust that can degrade the environment.
 This can lead to better air quality and improved conditions for plant growth, further aiding in the restoration of desertified land.
 In particular, liquorice plants has proven to be effective in the shaded areas beneath solar panels.
 As a nitrogen-fixing crop, it draws nitrogen from the air, adds organic matter to the soil, and gradually restores soil fertility.
 Over time, this helps improve the quality of the land, making it suitable for growing a wider variety of crops, such as tomatoes and melons.
 The more advanced solar farms in Chinese deserts currently feature elevated solar panels that allow for high-tech farming underneath, often in irrigated greenhouses.
 This approach combines renewable energy production with agricultural practices, contributing to both ecological restoration and food production.
 Though challenges such as sand buildup on panels and the costs associated with transporting energy from remote areas remain an issue, overall analysis of Landsat data indicates that solar projects have contributed to the greening of deserts in parts of China in recent years.